isabella232/mobile-services.es-ES/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/c-use-legacy-acquisition-links/t-acquisition-link.md

    * **[!UICONTROL Buscar por nombre]**

-      * En el caso de Apple App Store, si no conoce el ID de la aplicación, puede buscar la aplicación por su nombre.
+      * For the Apple App Store, if you do not know the App ID, you can search for the app by its name.

          Puede limitar la búsqueda mediante la selección de una región opcional en la lista desplegable **[!UICONTROL En la región].**